LoopringSecondary/relay/JSONRPC.md

 ##### Returns

 `PAGE RESULT of OBJECT`
-1. `ARRAY OF DATA` - The match histories.
+1. `ARRAY OF DATA` - The fills list.
-  - `txHash` - The transaction hash of the match.
+  - `protocol` - The loopring contract address.
-  - `fillAmountS` - Amount of sell.
+  - `owner` - The order owner address.
-  - `fillAmountB` - Amount of buy.
+  - `ringIndex` - The index of the ring.
-  - `ts` - The timestamp of matching time.
+  - `createTime` - The timestamp of matching time.
+  - `ringHash` - The hash of the matching ring.
+  - `txHash` - The transaction hash.
+  - `orderHash` - The order hash.
-  - `relatedOrderHash` - The order hash.
+  - `orderHash` - The order hash.
+  - `amountS` - The matched sell amount.
+  - `amountB` - The matched buy amount.
+  - `tokenS` - The matched sell token.
+  - `tokenB` - The matched buy token.
+  - `lrcFee` - The real amount of LRC to pay for miner.
+  - `lrcReward` - The amount of LRC paid by miner to order owner in exchange for margin split.
+  - `splitS` - The tokenS paid to miner.
+  - `splitB` - The tokenB paid to miner.
 2. `pageIndex`
 3. `pageSize`
 4. `total`